DIY Raised Bed Herb Garden |

 • It’s extremely durable.
 These stones aren’t going to rot or splinter like wood eventually will.

 • It’s non-toxic.
 Many woods are treated with chemicals that aren’t healthy.
-They, along with plastic, can leach toxins into your soil that ends up in your food!
+Wood and plastic can leach toxins into your soil that end up in your food!

 • It’s pretty.
 Even these cheap red paving stones look cute like this!

 • It can be cheap.
-Obviously, if you have the stones just sitting around like we did, it’s almost free.
+If you have the stones just sitting around like we did, it’s almost free.
 If you don’t, look for clearance.

 • It is customizable.
-Not only can you buy stones that compliment your house and landscaping, but you can make different shapes.
-Curved stones will give you a round bed, straight-sided stones can give you a square, rectangle, L shape or even and X shape!
+Not only can you buy stones that complement your house and landscaping, but you can make different shapes.
+Curved stones will give you a round bed, and straight-sided stones can give you a square, rectangle, L shape, or even an X shape!
 Be creative!

 • It keeps out the weeds.
 In these four years, we’ve had almost no weeds, and the ones that did pop up were easily pulled.